TADA Module 1: Training for Intermediate/Advanced R Users

 template <- TADA_GetTemplate() # download template to working directory

-# uncomment below to review example data frame
+# review example dataframe

-# Data_Nutrients_UT <- Data_Nutrients_UT
+exampledata_Nutrients_UT <- Data_Nutrients_UT

 TADA_DataRetrieval